-Here in Thailand, there are currently 27 schools offering at least one IB programme, scattered all across the country.
+Here in Thailand, there are currently more than 25 schools offering at least one IB programme, scattered all across the country.
 In this guide, we’ll talk you through every aspect of IB in Thailand, from deciding if it’s right for your child to what to consider before signing up, as well as how Thailand compares internationally.

 - What is the International Baccalaureate?

 Get access to hundreds of pieces of exclusive insider info straight from the mouths of expats and locals currently living in Thailand!
 Take the shortcut to become a street-smart expat and save your precious time and money.